SigmazGFX/freedv_ptt/README.md

 This .deb file will install the required codec2 library and control components.

+Updates can be done easily with ./update.sh located in the ~/freedv_ptt folder.

 1. Plug in your USB headset
 2. Start the sBitx radio software and allow it to display the waterfall
 3. Invoke the application with the FreeDV_PTT desktop icon.